-The Phoenix Legal Action Network is dedicated to increasing and improving pro bono legal services for low-income community members and community organizations working to advance social justice in the greater Phoenix area.
-We work closely with community organizations to understand their legal needs and help recruit pro bono attorneys to meet those needs, and work to connect attorneys interested in pro bono service to appropriate training and volunteer opportunities.
+The Phoenix Legal Action Network is dedicated to increasing and improving pro bono legal services for low-income community members and community organizations working to advance social justice in the greater in the greater Phoenix area.

 We also serve as a platform to explore, develop, and launch initiatives to fill significant legal-services gaps in our community.